kernelkit/infix/doc/system.md

 > the hostname, are restarted when the hostname is changed.

+## Contact and Location

+Two free-form settings record who looks after the device and where it is.
+Neither changes how the system behaves, they exist so that whoever finds the device, or finds it in an inventory, can tell.

+<pre class="cli"><code>admin@example:/> <b>configure</b>
+admin@example:/config/> <b>edit system</b>
+admin@example:/config/system/> <b>set contact "Ops &lt;ops@example.com&gt;"</b>
+admin@example:/config/system/> <b>set location "Substation 12, cabinet B"</b>
+admin@example:/config/system/> <b>leave</b>
+</code></pre>

+They come into their own once something reads them off the device instead of out of a spreadsheet.
+A monitoring system polling [SNMP][] reads them as `sysContact` and `sysLocation`, so an alarm can say which cabinet to walk to and who to call, without anyone maintaining that mapping by hand.
+They are equally available over NETCONF and RESTCONF under `/system/contact` and `/system/location`.

+Location is worth a convention agreed up front, since its value is in being consistent across every device: site, room, rack, unit, in that order, is a good starting point.

 ## Changing Login Banner

 The `motd-banner` setting is an Infix augment and an example of a